Live Music in Bristol 2022

 Thekla is a cargo ship which houses a music venue moored on Bristol's Floating Harbour.
 The line-up is always eclectic.
 This summer, you can see Madison Cunnigham, Charlie Simpson, William Prince, 90s band A1, The Dangerous Summer and Coco and the Butterflies.
 And this is only naming a few.

 The Bristol live music venue is also a charity.
 Bristol Beacon's purpose is to share the joy of live music and host over 200 gigs each year.
 Highlights of gigs in 2022 include Nile Rodgers and CHIC, Belle & Sebastian, Brass Junkies and Tindersticks.

 Can't decide where to head on your night out?
 Live music can be heard at various pubs in Bristol.
 Check out O'Neill's, the Crofters Rights at Stokes Croft, the Attic Bar, or the Cider Press has an open mic night on a Thursday.
 Or Sunday night jazz at the Old Fish Market.
 If you love jazz, be sure to check out Jazz at Future Inns.

 Stay the night in Future Inn Bristol.
 The hotel is in the heart of the city centre and opposite the entrance to Cabot Circus.
 You can walk, drive or get a taxi, or hop on the bus.
 Making it easy to get to all of the live music venues.

-Alongside free parking and free WiFi, there is a host of home comforts.
+Alongside parking for £9 per stay and free WiFi, there is a host of home comforts.
 Bedrooms can sleep up to four, and the interconnecting rooms are ideal for families and groups.
 Under 12's even stay for free!
 You can even dine on homemade, fresh, local food in Chophouse Restaurant.